US asks UK court to permit extradition of WikiLeaks'' Assange | Law-Order

 - United Kingdom

-The United States asked Britain's High Court on Wednesday to overturn a judge's decision that Julian Assange should not be sent to the United States to face espionage charges, promising that the WikiLeaks founder would be able to serve any prison sentence he receives in his native Australia.
+The United States asked Britain's High Court on Wednesday to overturn a judge's decision that Julian Assange should not be sent to the United States to face espionage charges, promising that the WikiLeaks founder could serve any prison sentence he receives in his native Australia.

-Several dozen pro-Assange protesters rallied outside London's Royal Courts of Justice before the hearing, which is scheduled to last two days.

-Assange, who is being held at London's high-security Belmarsh Prison, had been expected to attend by video link, but his lawyer, Edward Fitzgerald, said Assange had been put on a high dose of medication and “doesn't feel able to attend the proceedings.”
-A video link later showed Assange appearing to listen to the hearing.
-During previous court sessions, his lawyers said he experienced physical and mental health problems.
+Assange's lawyer, Edward Fitzgerald, said in a written submission that Australia had not agreed to take Assange if he is convicted.
+Even if Australia did agree, Fitzgerald said the US legal process could take a decade, “during which Mr Assange will remain detained in extreme isolation in a US prison.”
+He accused US lawyers of seeking to “minimize the severity of Mr Assange's mental disorder and suicide risk.”
+Assange, who is being held at London's high-security Belmarsh Prison, had been expected to attend the two-day hearing by video link, but Fitzgerald said Assange had been put on a high dose of medication and “doesn't feel able to attend the proceedings.”
+Assange later appeared on the video link at times during the day, seated at a table in a prison room, wearing a black face mask.

+Several dozen pro-Assange protesters held a boisterous rally outside London's neo-Gothic Royal Courts of Justice throughout the day, calling the prosecution politically motivated and demanding it be dropped.

-Assange's partner, Stella Moris, said outside court that she was “very concerned for Julian's health.
-I saw him on Saturday.
-He's very thin.''
-“It is completely unthinkable that the UK courts could agree to this,” Moris said.
-“I hope the courts will end this nightmare, that Julian is able to come home soon and that wise heads prevail.''
-The two justices hearing the appeal — who include England's most senior judge, Lord Chief Justice Ian Burnett — are not expected to give their ruling for several weeks.
-That will likely not end the epic legal saga, however, since the losing side can seek to appeal to the UK Supreme Court.
+The demonstrators included Chinese dissident artist Ai Weiwei, who said Assange's case “relates to our society, it relates to our freedom of expression, it relates to our individual human rights, and we have to watch the government” The two justices hearing the appeal — one is England's most senior judge, Lord Chief Justice Ian Burnett — are not expected to give their ruling for several weeks.
+That will likely not end the epic legal saga, however, since the losing side could seek to appeal to the UK Supreme Court.

-US prosecutors have indicted Assange on 17 espionage charges and one charge of computer misuse over WikiLeaks' publication of thousands of leaked military and diplomatic documents.
-The charges carry a maximum sentence of 175 years in prison.

 WikiLeaks supporters say testimony from witnesses during the extradition hearing that Assange was spied on while in the embassy by a Spanish security firm at the behest of the CIA — and that there was even talk of abducting or killing him — undermines US claims he will be treated fairly.